jcornaz/bvh-arena/README.md

 ## Non-goals

-This library does *not* attempt to be optimized for ray-tracing (though, ray-cast may eventually be supported)
+This library does *not* attempt to be optimal for:

+* ray-tracing (though, basic ray-cast may eventually be supported)
+* static scenes

 ## `no_std` support